eclipse-vertx/vert.x/new/core_manual_js.md

 The response object implements the `ReadStream` interface so you can pump the response body to a `WriteStream`.
 See the chapter on streams and pump for a detailed explanation.

+The `dataHandler` can be called multiple times for a single HTTP response.

-If you wanted to read the entire response body before doing something with it you could do something like the following:
+As with a server request, if you wanted to read the entire response body before doing something with it you could do something like the following:

     var client = new vertx.HttpClient();

-    client.getNow('http://localhost:8080/some-uri', function(resp) {
+    client.getNow('http://localhost:8080/some-path', function(resp) {

-      var body = new vertx.Buffer();
+      // Create a buffer to hold the entire response body var body = new vertx.Buffer();

       resp.dataHandler(function(buffer) {
+        // Add chunk to the buffer
         body.appendBuffer(buffer);
       });

       resp.endHandler(function() {
-        log.info('The total body received was ' + body.length() + ' bytes');
+        // The entire response body has been received log.info('The total body received was ' + body.length() + ' bytes');
       });